Coplas

 Informant / Performers

-From Merendjenas, Orit Perlman, 2024 A song for the morning before the circumcision, waiting for the cock to sing and announce the end of the last and dangerous night before the circumcision.
-There is a...
+From Merendjenas, Orit Perlman, 2024 A song sung on the morning before the circumcision, awaiting the rooster’s crow to signal the end of the final and perilous night preceding the rite.
+The baby’s qualities are...

 From Arboleras vol. 3, Sephardic songs from the 20th century, 2000 One of the first songs (composed by Beni Benayora, one of the first promoters of the new settlements) that tells of the difficulties of...